Welcome to the Saxton Lab!

 Research

-The Saxton Lab studies the mechanisms of intercellular signaling that control tissue inflammation, repair, and homeostasis, with the goal of developing new therapeutics to harness these pathways in disease.
+The Saxton Lab studies how tissue-intrinsic cytokine signaling governs inflammation, repair, and homeostasis, with the goal of developing new precision therapeutics to control these pathways in disease.

 Publications